luongphambao/mlops-diabetes-prediction/README.md

 # diabetes_prediction_mlops

-This is  Project for learning MLOPS.
+This is  Project for learning MLOps.
 In this project,I gained experience in using a widely-used MLOps tool to create a model serving pipeline and implement a CI/CD process.
 This project demonstrates the application of MLOps principles and provides a foundational solution for addressing machine learning challenges.

 Techstack I used in this project: